 Article 10.1

-Provision of Assistance
+[AU/NZ oppose : Provision of Assistance]

+[AU/NZ propose : Cooperation : Dialogue and information exchange]

 The Parties acknowledge the significant differences in capacity between some Parties in the area of intellectual property.
-Mindful of this, where a Party’s implementation of this chapter is inhibited by capacity constraints, each other Party shall, as appropriate, and upon request, endeavour to provide cooperation to that Party to assist in the implementation of this chapter.
+Mindful of this, [AU/NZ propose : each Party shall, subject to the availability of resources, and on mutually agreed terms, upon request of any other Party engage in dialogue and information exchange on intellectual property issues.]
+[AU/NZ oppose : where a Party’s implementation of this chapter is inhibited by capacity constraints, each other Party shall, as appropriate, and upon request, endeavour to provide cooperation to that Party to assist in the implementation of this chapter].

-At the request of a Party, any other Party may, to the extent possible and as appropriate, render assistance to the requesting Party in order to enhance the requesting Party’s national framework for the acquisition, protection, enforcement, utilisation and creation of intellectual property, with a view to developing intellectual property systems that foster domestic innovation in the requesting Party.
+[AU/NZ oppose: At the request of a Party, any other Party may, to the extent possible and as appropriate, render assistance to the requesting Party in order to enhance the requesting Party’s national framework for the acquisition, protection, enforcement, utilisation and creation of intellectual property, with a view to developing intellectual property systems that foster domestic innovation in the requesting Party].

-Article 10.2
+[AU/NZ oppose : Article 10.2

 Dialogue and Information Exchange